VinodHatti7019/TravelMate-AI/README.md

 - shadcn-ui
 - Tailwind CSS

-## How can I deploy this project?
+## How Can I Deploy This Project?

-Simply open [Lovable](https://lovable.dev/projects/59b83aa9-ae64-4ed2-94cf-7c4c2ba82b72) and click on Share -> Publish.
+To deploy TravelMateAI, consider using platforms like Netlify, Vercel, or GitHub Pages.
+These services allow for easy hosting and continuous deployment.
+Refer to their documentation for specific deployment steps.

-## I want to use a custom domain - is that possible?
+## Can I Use a Custom Domain?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)
+Yes!
+If you want to deploy TravelMateAI under your own domain, services like Netlify or Vercel provide custom domain options.
+Check their documentation for details on setting up a custom domain for your project.